Gasworks building, Bydgoszcz

-The Gasworks building in Bydgoszcz, Poland, is a historical edifice built between 1859 and 1860.
+The Gasworks building, is a historical edifice built between 1859 and 1860 in Bydgoszcz, Poland.
 It has also been known as the Bydgoszcz District Gas Plant and as Pomeranian Gas Company, Branch Gas Plant of Bydgoszcz.
 In 2003, it became part of the Polska Spółka Gazownictwa (Pomeranian Gas Company), as a branch called Gas Plant in Bydgoszcz.

 Location

-The edifice is the administrative seat of Bydgoszcz gasworks offices, settled at 42 Jagiellońska street.
+The edifice is the administrative seat of Bydgoszcz gasworks offices, settled at 42 Jagiellońska Street.
 The company still occupies the historical technical and administrative buildings on the current plot.

 History

 Prussian period

 The Gasworks company of Bydgoszcz is one of the oldest in Poland.
 The building was built in 1859, on a selected area of the Brda river, and it was placed into active service on 1 October 1860, when the city was part of Prussia.
 The choice of the location was done so that it was possible to bring coal by waterways from the Vistula River or the Bydgoszcz Canal.
 The power plant was located on the former eastern outskirts of the city.
-The gas was produced by the combustion of coal, hence its name Coal gas, or "town gas".
+The gas was produced by the combustion of coal, hence its name coal gas, or "town gas".
 During the first 20 years of its existence, during which the city became part of the German Empire, the gasworks produced exclusively for street lighting: in 1860, 285 gas lighting appeared in Bydgoszcz city, replacing kerosene lamps, and illuminating most important places (offices, hotels).
 In 1910, 1488 lamp posts were using "town gas", with an automatic switch-on system running since 1900.

 From 1880 on, coal gas has been provided also to households and industry, and in 1909, 10,065 units were already installed.

 The gas plant initially covered an area of 0.8 ha.
-It soon grew up to 7.4 ha after World War I. Production of gas used coal from Upper Silesia and England and to ease transportation, a railway was built in 1890, along today's Oginskiego street, and joining the main network in the vicinity of Artyleryska street.
+It soon grew up to 7.4 ha after World War I. Production of gas used coal from Upper Silesia and England and to ease transportation, a railway was built in 1890, along today's Oginskiego street, and joining the main network in the vicinity of Artyleryska Street.
 During the year 1909, 1219 wagons loaded with 17500t of coal entered the gas plant through the railway.
 In 1881, the first renovation of the gasworks was carried out, as would happen regularly in following years.
 In 1905, with the construction of five furnaces has been built an administrative building, designed by architect Carl Meyer.
 In 1908, he created a device for the production of synthetic gas.
 During the 1920s, without any new investment, the economic crisis pushed the gasworks activity to slow down.